 Supervisory Control and Data Acquisition (SCADA) refers to system operating with coded signals over communication channels in order to provide control of equipment and to acquire information about the status of the equipment for display or recording functions.

-SECTION H - Impact of COVID-19 Pandemic
+SECTION H Impact of COVID-19 Pandemic

-H1 Please mark (X) in the box whether this establishment affected by the COVID-19 pandemic.
+H1 Is this establishment affected by the COVID-19 Pandemic?